Sorbonne Nouvelle University: Accommodation and refectories

 The Crous de Paris (Centre régional des œuvres universitaires et scolaires) is the organisation responsible for both student accommodation and refectories in Paris.
 It runs various student halls of residence and student restaurants both in central Paris and in its outskirts.

 Sorbonne Paris Cité Alliance

 Sorbonne Nouvelle University tried to become a member of Sorbonne Paris Cité Alliance, which groups together several Parisian universities.
 Due to opposition from students and professors, the project did not succeed.

 QS World University Rankings

-In 2023, the QS World University Rankings ranked the Sorbonne Nouvelle University as follows:
+In 2023, the QS World University Rankings ranked Sorbonne Nouvelle University as follows: